ispras/utopia-hls/README.md

 ```
 If you would like to install Z3 to a non-standard location,
 please set `Z3_DIR` environment variable to Z3 build/installation directory.

+### CIRCT Installation

+LLVM requires a significant amount of RAM (about 8 Gb or more) to build.
+Please take this into account while moving through the guide.

 #### Check out LLVM and CIRCT repos